-I’ve worked with quite a few people who spent a lot of time bulking up their biceps and triceps but ended up with shoulders that didn’t look the part.
+I have worked with quite a few people who spent a lot of time bulking up their biceps and triceps but ended up with shoulders that aren't even in size.

-Isolating the front deltoid muscles seems to be something commonly overlooked, which is why we decided to put together a list of the best exercises to target these muscle groups.
+Isolating the anterior deltoids seems to be something commonly overlooked, which is why we decided to put together a list of the best exercises to target these muscle groups.

-The best part is that you’ll only need to pick 3 or 4 of them for your arm and shoulder days to start seeing a difference.
+The best part is that you will only need to pick 3 or 4 of them for your arm and shoulder days to start seeing a difference.

-So, let me show you how to best target those front delts.
+So, let me show you the best way to target the front deltoids.

 Our Top Front Delt Exercises